andrewraim/vws/vignettes/outline.md

 decomposition, show or point to the code for functions, demonstrate the sampler in action, plot the adaptation rate achieved, and plot the result.

+Some misc items

+- Give figures captions
+- Make figures render nicely.
+This might be doable with a global option.

 # Outline

 Review of VWS Method